How Do I Get Started?

 - To post a SOTA alert: https://sotawatch.sota.org.uk/en/

-Note: You should create shortcuts for the WWFF and POTA spot and schedule page on your phone or computer.
+Note: You should create shortcuts for the WWFF & POTA spot and schedule pages on your phone or computer.

 If you have a cell signal, you can spot yourself from your phone or computer while at a park.

-How Do I Spot Myself for WWFF, POTA, and SOTA, Activations?
+How Do I Spot Myself for WWFF, POTA, and even SOTA, Activations?

 If you are on a CW activation and have alerts posted on POTA and WWFF, you will be automatically spotted on the spot pages for each of these services when you start calling CQ.
 As soon as the Reverse Beacon Networks picks up your CQ call, the three services will parse this data and if you calling CQ within the alert hours, they will spot you, and keep re-spotting you about every 5 minutes, 10 minutes for WWFF.
 If you change bands, they will spot you again.